akgcode/AKGcodes/Stock Prediction/ReadMe.md

-Predicting stock price like RELIANCE on basis of different models and parameters.
+# Predicting stock price

-The data is taken from yahoo finance.
+The data is taken from yahoo finance and then some machine learning methods are implemented to predict future VWAP(Volume weighted average price) of the stock

-A Linear regression implementation code for predicting VWAP price
+# Methods used:
+- Linear Regression
+- Xtreme Gradient Boost (XGBoost)